horijon/Multithreading/readme.txt

     or save "key,value pairs of Strings" to a properties file.
 -> Use EnumMap that will only contain enum type of same type (faster than HashMap).
-    Keys are of type enum of same type, null keys are not allowed, not synchronized, doesn't throw ConcurrentModificationException(including concurrentMap) but other maps throws
+    Keys are of type enum of same type, null keys are not allowed, not synchronized, doesn't throw Order is natural order of their keys( i.e. the order on which enum constant are declared inside enum type ) ConcurrentModificationException(including concurrentMap) but other maps throws
     while modifying and iterating at the same time.
     Faster than HashMap